CCN-Support/CCN_Wiki/docs/source/mri.rst

 **2.4.2** Adding Funds
 ^^^^^^^^^^^^^^^^^^^^^^

-Funding sources can be added under "Financial" → "Add Fund".
-You will need the following information:
+To add a funding source, go to Financial → Add Fund and enter:

-   1. Funding agency
+- Funding agency
-   2. Active FAU
+- Active FAU
-   3. Start and End date
+- Start and end date
-   4. Fund manager overseeing this fund
+- Fund manager responsible for the fund

-New projects must be linked with Active funds.
+New projects must be linked to active funds.

 **2.4.3** Billing and Refunds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Scan Time: All scans must be paid for.
-CCN will pay for pilot scans as appropriate (see :ref:`pilot`), but all others are paid for by labs via linked funds.
-Free scan hours are not permitted by Sales & Service, with the exception of specific technical testing and protocol development purposes, which must first be approved by CCN.
+Scan Time: Labs pay for scans through linked funds.
+CCN may cover approved pilot scans; see :ref:`pilot`.
+Sales & Service permits no-charge scan time only for specific technical testing and protocol development approved in advance by CCN.

 Refunds: Refunds are provided only for CCN-side issues (e.g., scanner problem) or exceptional events beyond the users' control (e.g., earthquake during scan).